Noorainee Abdul Rahman: Family

-His children are heavily involved in business and corporate, entertainment and writing industries.
-His son, Datuk Fakhri Yassin, was a corporate figure in Malaysia and assumed the position of Executive Chairman.
-The second child, Datin Sri Nabilah was involved in book writing and the third child, Najwa Mahiaddin and Farhan Yassin shared the same interest in the entertainment industry.

 One of her grandchildren, Iman Alisha Datuk Fakhri Yassin was an athlete representing the Federal Territory in 2018 Sukma Games at Perak Darul Ridzuan at the age of 13.
 Her sister, Iman Suraya is also active in rhythmic gymnastics sports as well as her siblings, Iman Arissa and Iman Aleena.

-Tan Sri Abdul Rahim Mohamad and Puan Sri Hajjah Fadzilah Md Ariff are the parents of her son-in-law, Datin Fara Ikma.
-Mr. Berhan Manap and Mrs. Jamaliah Baba are the parents of her son-in-law, Dato' Sri Muhamad Adlan.
-Mr Koh Lai Poo and Mrs. Chiam Juat Wah are also the parents of her son-in-law, Idris Koh.

-She was the daughter-in-law of the late Muslim scholar, Tuan Guru Muhammad Yasin bin Muhammad, a famous scholar in Muar from Tanjung Bidara, Melaka.
-Her mother-in-law is the late Hajjah Khadijah binti Haji Kassim, descended from Java.

 School in-Hospital project

 She is the Patron, the Internal Conscience Program of the School in-Hospital project.
 It was her inspiration to give students and students the opportunity to get an education when they were hospitalized.
 It is a collaboration between the Ministry of Education, the Ministry of Health and the Nurul Yaqeen Foundation.

 Orchid hybrids

 Malaysian Agricultural Research and Development Institute (MARDI) has produced two hybrid orchid breeds in conjunction with her name, Aranda Puan Sri Noorainee and Mokara Puan Sri Noorainee.